 After picking up the board we travelled to Sunshine Coast where we slept in the most dodgy campsite ever which smelt like pee.
 It was crowded, the road was close so it was loud too.
 I got bitten by a spider which in Australia is almost always bad news, but luckily it was just a scratch and I did not need medical attention.

 Day 10 was a day when we all hoped a miracle would happen.
 And no, that’s not because of the spider bite.
 Basically, we had to find a place to stay which would be 1.
 Free or cheap 2.
 Close to town and shops 3.
 Close to the beach.
 So far all of the campsites we stayed in were definitely not close to the beach and definitely not close to towns or shops.

-To make matters worse we had to return the car in one day and had no intentions on renting another one until the new year (which meant we had to stay somewhere for 12 nights without a car which in Australia is a challenge) because of high festive season costs.
+To make matters worse we had to return the car in one day and had no intentions on renting another one until the New Year.
+Anyone who rented a car during festive period will know the prices tend to skyrocket around Christmas and NY.
+This meant we had to stay somewhere for 12 nights without a car which in Australia is a challenge.

 I think at that time we had all realized we had been winging this trip for too long.
 We were starting to lose faith when some campsites told us they were fully booked until January, but we found this one site called Noosa Sea Scouts which had some availability until Christmas.

 We decided Noosa Sea Scouts was our best opportunity, because it actually met all of our requirements.
 Upon arrival we were met by Col, a local chap who was really understanding of our situation.
 We also negotiated a good price which was a nice bonus.